For He's a Jolly Good Felon: Chart performance

-"For He's A Jolly Good Felon" debuted on the UK Rock Chart on 4 April 2010, at #19. then on 11 April 2010, the single climbed 10 places to #9.
-On 18 April 2010, the single climbed a further 5 places to #4.
-The single also entered the UK Indie Chart at #30.
-During the next week it climbed 21 places, charting at #9 on the same chart.
-The single however performed poorly in the UK Singles Chart entering at #99 - one of the bands' lowest-charting singles to date.
-This was in spite of a campaign by the band to get the single to #1.
-The low entry could be because no physical single was released, & the planned vinyl release never happened due to production problems.
+"For He's A Jolly Good Felon" debuted on the UK Rock Chart on 4 April 2010, at number 19. then on 11 April 2010, the single climbed 10 places to number nine.
+On 18 April 2010, the single climbed a further 5 places to number four.
+The single also entered the UK Indie Chart at number 30.
+During the next week it climbed 21 places, charting at number nine on the same chart.
+The single however performed poorly in the UK Singles Chart entering at number 99 – one of the bands' lowest-charting singles to date.
+This was in spite of a campaign by the band to get the single to number one.
+The low entry could be because no physical single was released, and the planned vinyl release never happened due to production problems.